santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component.md

 In this blog post, I will show you how to load the blazor component dynamically.
-Assume you have two components, `ComOne` and `ComTwo` in the component folders and
+Assume you have two components, `ComOne` and `ComTwo` in the component folders and there is a select list on the page.
+When user select the component from the select list selected component will be dynamically loaded and render on the page.

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEjw_ZRoKUFt974keXx79VTid71cicO1RYw-crUpeg-CKjs7HLqRWxVF7ZOXseUpuiUcteNW4RoJ0yp-8HHj4WOIWZEb4YHAIPrjxpNgqofzOlOXX59NRT-Wkx6S_SuPc3x2GJalT1Rg4CNWg9fKPfPMT-cvNp0BYCAiRMmx7XxzdfzCAV7QRhKHFz1uag=w640-h314)